Characterizing the existence of a Borel complete expansion: Flat structures, the inverse map, and potential canonical Scott sentences

 \subsection{Hausdorff flat structures are potential canonical Scott sentences}

 Fix a countable language $L$.
 The aim of this section is to distinguish a canonical class $\Hdf^*$ of Hausdorff flat structures in $\V$.
-We will see that every Hausdorff flat structure will be isomorphic [back-and-forth equivalent] to exactly one canonical structure, so we can naturally identify $\Hdf^*$ with isomorphism classes [back and forth classes].
+We will see that every Hausdorff flat structure is isomorphic [equivalently, back-and-forth equivalent by Lemma~\ref{flatequiv}] to exactly one canonical structure, so we can naturally identify $\Hdf^*$ with isomorphism classes [equivalently, back and forth classes] of Hausdorff flat structures.
 Further, we will show that $\Hdf^*$ is naturally bijective with $\CSS(L)_{\ptl}$.